PositiveSumData/NationalOralHealthDataPortal/Data/EmergencyDepartment/README.md

 ## Utility

-The emergency department is not the ideal access point for most oral health conditions.
+The emergency department is not an ideal access point for most oral health conditions.
 The dental office is usually much more appropriate, where dentists have the expertise to manage traumatic and non-traumatic dental cases.
 Emergency department care is much more expensive than dental office care.
 Emergency department use for dental reasons may illuminate gaps in health literacy, dental insurance coverage, or the availability of dentists.
 States often turn to ED data to see if utilization changes as result of changes to Medicaid dental coverage, the thought being that when people don't have dental insurance they are less likely to see a dentist and more likely to go to a hospital.

 ### Questions this dataset could help answer